Tree-Ro/amq-scripts/randomizeVintage/README.md

 ## How It Works
 - The vintage setting is randomized after each quiz or when hosting a new game.
 - You can adjust the interval size using the `RVinterval` command.
+- You can configure the scripts commands and a few other things at the top of the script in its "configuration section"

 ## Installation
 1. Install Tampermonkey.